erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 draft = false
 image = "/img/ethereum-logo.png"
-tags = ["ethreum", "blockchain", "dapp", "infrastructure", "digitalocean", "geth"] title = "Setup you own Etheureum Ropsten test node with geth"
+tags = ["ethreum", "blockchain", "dapp", "infrastructure", "digitalocean", "geth"] title = "Setup you own Etheureum node with geth on the Ropsten test network"
 +++

 You're on the right place for a step by step guide to setup your own Ethereum node on the Ropsten.
 At the end of this guide you'll be able to: